Feature and Parameter Selection in Stochastic Linear Bandits: Feature Selection Algorithm

-\cite{Maillard-Munos-2011} designed a model selection strategy using an EXP4 algorithm with a set of experts that are instances of the S-EXP3 algorithm of \cite{auer2002nonstochastic}.
-The interesting fact is that each S-EXP3 base is a learning algorithm and competes against a set of mappings.
-The overall regret of this algorithm is of $\widetilde{\mathcal O}(T^{2/3}(|S| K \log K)^{1/3}\sqrt{\log M})$ (see \cite[Chapter 4.2]{Bubeck-CesaBianchi-2012}).
+To have computational efficiency, we can use the approach of~\citet{Maillard-Munos-2011}, but this results in a $O(T^{2/3})$ regret.
+They designed a model selection strategy using an EXP4 algorithm with a set of experts that are instances of the S-EXP3 algorithm of~\citet{auer2002nonstochastic}.
+The interesting fact is that each S-EXP3 expert is a learning algorithm and competes against a set of mappings.
+The overall regret of this algorithm is of $\widetilde{\mathcal O}\big(T^{2/3}(|S| K \log K)^{1/3}\sqrt{\log M}\big)$ (see \citealt[Chapter 4.2]{Bubeck-CesaBianchi-2012}).
 If we apply this algorithm to our setting, the resulting regret bound is of $\widetilde{\mathcal O}(T^{2/3} d^{1/3} K^{1/3}\sqrt{\log M})$.
-Although the algorithm is computationally more efficient than EXP4 and its dependence on the number of models is desirable, $\log M$, its dependence on $T$ is of $\widetilde{\mathcal{O}}(T^{2/3})$, which is not optimal.
-Our FS-SCB algorithm, on the other hand, is computationally efficient and suffers a lower regret $\widetilde{\mathcal{O}}(\sqrt{K T \log M})$ in comparison to the algorithm in~\cite{Maillard-Munos-2011}.
+Although the algorithm is computationally more efficient than EXP4 and its regret has logarithmic dependence on $M$, it is still not desirable as its dependence on $T$ is of $\widetilde{\mathcal{O}}(T^{2/3})$, which is not optimal.

-\cite{FKL-2019} study bandit model selection among nested linear classes.
-They derive an algorithm that under certain assumptions on the distribution of the contexts obtains a regret that scales as $O(d_*^{1/3} T^{2/3})$, where $d_*$ is the dimension of the smallest linear class containing an optimal policy.~\cite{chatterji2020osom} consider selecting between linear and multi-armed bandit representations.
-In their work, the reward could be generated either from a multi-armed or a linear contextual bandit regime.
-Under certain assumptions on the distribution of the contexts,~\cite{chatterji2020osom} prove a problem-dependent regret for the multi-armed bandit and a minimax regret rate for the linear contextual bandit settings.
+The novelty of our results is that we propose a computationally efficient algorithm, whose regret has better dependence on $M$ and $T$, i.e.,~$\widetilde{\mathcal{O}}(\sqrt{K T \log M})$, than all the existing methods.
+Our FS-SCB algorithm achieves this by {\bf 1)} using a novel instantiation of SquareCB, or more precisely by constructing a proper full information algorithm (expert), and {\bf 2)} using SquareCB with a set of {\em adaptive (learning)}, and not static, least-squares experts.
+Note that SquareCB is a reduction that turns any online regression oracle into an algorithm for contextual bandits~\cite{FR-2020}.

-More recently, \cite{papini2021leveraging} study a feature selection problem similar to ours, but under considerably stronger conditions.
-More specifically, they assume that the reward function is linear in \textit{all} $M$ feature maps.
-Under this condition, the regret bound is shown to be competitive, up to a factor of $\log M$, with the regret of the linear bandit algorithm that uses the best feature map.
+More recently,~\citet{papini2021leveraging} studied a feature selection problem where the reward function is linear in \textit{all} $M$ feature maps (all models are {\em realizable}).
+Under this {\em stronger} assumption (than ours), they prove a regret bound that is competitive (up to a $\log M$ factor) with that of a linear bandit algorithm that uses the best feature map.
+More specifically, if one of the feature maps is such that a constant regret is achievable, the overall model selection strategy also achieves a constant regret.
+Although our focus is not on constant regret, we are able to achieve our results without requiring all models to be {\em realizable}.